Subin-Vidhu/2024/Deep Learning with PyTorch for Medical Image Analysis/Pneumonia-Classification/Readme.md

     def cam(model, img):
         with torch.no_grad(): # Disable gradient computation
-            pred, feature_map = model(img.unsqueeze(0)) # Get the prediction and feature map from the model, unsqueeze(0) is used to add a batch dimension features = features.reshape(-1, 512) # Reshape the feature map - 512 is the number of filters in the last convolutional layer, -1 is used to infer the number of rows based on the number of columns, so the shape becomes (49, 512) weight_params = list(model.model.fc.parameters())[0] # Get the weights of the fully connected layer, [0] is used to get the weights weight = weight_params[0].detach() # Detach the weights from the computation graph
+            pred, feature_map = model(img.unsqueeze(0)) # Get the prediction and feature map from the model, unsqueeze(0) is used to add a batch dimension features = features.reshape(-1, 512) # Reshape the feature map - 512 is the number of filters in the last convolutional layer, -1 is used to infer the number of rows based on the number of columns, so the shape becomes (512, 49) weight_params = list(model.model.fc.parameters())[0] # Get the weights of the fully connected layer, [0] is used to get the weights, contains 512 weights for each filter weight = weight_params[0].detach() # Detach the weights from the computation graph

-        cam = torch.matmul(features, weight) # Compute the dot product of the features and weights cam_img = cam.reshape(7, 7).cpu() # Reshape the CAM image to the size of the feature map return cam_img, torch.sigmoid(pred) # Return the CAM image and the prediction
+        cam = torch.matmul(weight, features) # Compute the dot product of the features and weights, weight is an array of 512 weights, features matrix have a shape of (512, 49), so the output will be a matrix of shape (1, 49) cam_img = cam.reshape(7, 7).cpu() # Reshape the CAM image to the size of the feature map return cam_img, torch.sigmoid(pred) # Return the CAM image and the prediction

     def visualize(img, cam, pred):
-        img = img[0]
-        cam = transforms.functional.resize(cam.unsqueeze(0), (224, 224))[0] # Resize the CAM image to the size of the original image, unsqueeze(0) is used to add a batch dimension fig, axis = plt.subplots(1, 2, figsize=(10, 5))
-        axis[0].imshow(img, cmap="bone") # Display the original image
+        img = img[0] # Remove the channel dimension from the image cam = transforms.functional.resize(cam.unsqueeze(0), (224, 224))[0] # Resize the CAM image to the size of the original image, unsqueeze(0) is used to add a batch dimension - because resize expects a grayscale image with a batch dimension fig, axis = plt.subplots(1, 2, figsize=(10, 5)) axis[0].imshow(img, cmap="bone") # Display the original image axis[0].set_title("Original Image")
-        axis[0].set_title("Original Image")